Fundamentals of Juggling

 You're going to start with three balls and throw them into the air as though you're juggling, however you're not going to bother trying to catch them.
 This step familiarizes you with how to hold the balls and how they'll look while airborne.

-Regarding posture: stand erect with your feet about shoulder-width apart and relax your shoulders.
+Regarding posture, you should stand erect with your feet about shoulder-width apart and relax your shoulders.
 Avoid looking at your hands.
 Instead, gaze straight ahead.
 Juggling is a fun and relaxing hobby, so if you're feeling anxious and your body is tight as a drum, you're doing something wrong.

 Grab your three balls.
 Hold one in your left hand.
 Hold the other two in your right hand.
 One of the balls will sit in the curve of your fingers while the other will sit in your palm.
 The one in your fingers is the first one you'll throw and the one in your palm is the third.